setrofim/veraison-event-log-slides/veraison-event-log.md

 3. Attestation flow between attester/RP and the verifier is unchanged.
 After receiving the evidence, the verifier uses it to identify a log and requests it from the LM during the appraisal.
+    - Optionally, if attester/RP sends a log hash along with the evidence, a verifier-local cache can be used to avoid querying the LM if the hash hasn't changed from prior attestation.

 ---